-Banyan Global is implementing the Honduras Workforce Development (WFD) Activity under the United States Agency for International Development’s (USAID) YouthPower Implementation indefinite delivery/indefinite quantity contract.
-The WFD Activity targets at-risk youth living in the five Honduran municipalities most affected by violence and crime, and it is an important part of the Alliance for Prosperity of the Northern Triangle that Vice President Joe Biden announced in late 2014.
-Through this activity, Banyan Global will identify and establish strategically positioned pathways, partnerships, and instruments targeting at-risk youth that are caught in the cycle of crime and violence.
-The WFD Activity’s overall goal is to provide realistic and sustainable opportunities for employment, thereby increasing the protective factors for at-risk youth in Honduras’s high-crime areas.
+Banyan Global is implementing the United States Agency for International Development (USAID) Honduras Workforce Development (WFD) Activity under the USAID YouthPower Implementation Indefinite Delivery, Indefinite Quantity (IDIQ) contract.
+This WFD Activity, named Empleando Futuros (Employing Futures,) targets at-risk youth living in Honduran municipalities most affected by violence and crime.
+Through Empleando Futuros, the project teams up with strategically positioned partners and technical service providers to establish training and job insertion pathways, partnerships, and instruments targeting at-risk youth who are often both the perpetrators and victims of violence.
+Empleando Futuros’ overall goal is to provide realistic and sustainable opportunities for employment, including self-employment, thereby increasing the protective factors for at-risk youth in Honduras’s high-crime areas.

-The WFD Activity will have offices in Tegucigalpa and San Pedro Sula to support program activities, including strengthening and expanding current workforce programs, launching programs in underserved communities, and strengthening ties between the private sector and workforce-development implementers to ensure that training responds to market needs and at-risk youth have the highest rate of job placement and career success.
-It is expected that by the close of the project in 2021, multiple institutions will be working in high-violence communities and they will be capable of providing high-quality, fully integrated vocational training programs.
-Additionally, thousands of at-risk youth will have new jobs.
+Empleando Futuros has offices in Tegucigalpa and San Pedro Sula but works with a network of organizations throughout Central and Northern Honduras.
+Program activities include strengthening and expanding current workforce programs, launching programs and services in underserved communities, and strengthening ties between the business community and workforce development implementers to ensure that training responds to market needs.
+Ultimately, participating at-risk youth will have the highest rate possible of job placement and career success.
+It is expected that by the close of the project in 2021, multiple institutions will be working in high-violence communities and that they will be capable of providing high-quality, fully integrated employability, vocational and technical training programs, ensuring that thousands of youth are active in the job market.